PeytonPlayz595/ws-tcp-bridge/README.md

 TCP to WebSocket proxy
 =============

-A TCP to Websocket proxy made using nodejs
+A TCP to Websocket proxy for Minecraft made using nodejs

 WIP - the actual code is extremely simple, it has been tested and seems pretty stable, feel free to help.